 - Ability to use live to staging features

-Please note that it is not possible to select the application after the site has been added to STORM.
-It has to be done at the point of adding the site to STORM.
+Please note that it is not possible to select the application after the site has been added to the Nimbus Hosting server.
+It has to be done at the point of adding the site.

 Using the WordPress CLI

 WP-CLI is a set of command-line tools for managing WordPress installations.
-It's installed on all STORM servers by default and allows you to update plug-ins, configure multi-site installs without having to use a web browser so is particularly useful if you’re a WordPress developer.
+It's installed on all Nimbus Hosting servers by default and allows you to update plug-ins, configure multi-site installs without having to use a web browser so is particularly useful if you’re a WordPress developer.

 Before you run any commands on your WordPress site you will need to connect via SSH to the server.
-Every website that gets added to STORM will have its own website level SSH user and it’s important to use this user to run your commands to avoid issues with permissions.
+Every website that gets added to a Nimbus Hosting server will have its own website level SSH user and it’s important to use this user to run your commands to avoid issues with permissions.

 You’ll need to add your IP to the servers allowed IP list before you can connect via SSH.
 This can be done in the server’s main dashboard by clicking on Security and then by clicking the “Add record” button.

 Once you have done this, you can find your SSH login details in your website dashboard under the “SSH” tab.
 We have a more in-depth, step by step guide for getting connected via SSH here if you need it: https://support.nimbushosting.co.uk/support/solutions/articles/36000022440-ssh-access